astorDev/nice-shell/README.md

 source /dev/stdin <<< "$(curl -sS https://raw.githubusercontent.com/astorDev/nice-shell/refs/heads/main/.sh)"
 ```

-And here's what result of using those functions might look like:
+And here's what the result of using those functions might look like:

 ![](example-demo.png)